alcove-design/alcove-dof-visualizer/README.md

 ### 1. Download the addon

-In the [Releases](#) section of this repository, download the **ZIP file** that matches your Blender version.
+In the [Releases](/alcove-design/alcove-dof-visualizer/releases) section of this repository, download the **ZIP file** that matches your Blender version.

-Our files are named using the format:  `vX.Y.Z-blenderA.B.zip`.
+The releases are named using the format:  `vX.Y.Z-blenderA.B`.

-For instance, if you use Blender v4.5, you should download latest release with suffix `-blender4.5`.
+For instance, if you use Blender `v4.5`, you should download latest release with suffix `-blender4.5`.

 ### 2. Install the addon in blender

-1. **Do not extract** the ZIP file—install it as-is.
+1. **Do not extract** the ZIP file - install it as-is.
 2. Open **Blender**.
 3. Go to **Edit > Preferences > Add-ons**.
 4. Click the **Install...** button at the top right.